SSING319/Assignment-git-cap/readme.txt

-changes made in line 1 of the css branch readme file
+changes made in line 1 of the master branch readme file
 <<<<<<< HEAD
 these are the changes in line 3 from the master branch
 =======